-In order to guard against any inadvertent in-kind Corporate Political Contributions, the use of corporate resources in connection with Political Activities, such as fundraising and campaigning, in those jurisdictions that allow such in-kind contributions, shall be reviewed and approved under the Policy.

-Any events that are Political Activities and that use corporate resources must be precleared by AEP's Chief Compliance Officer - Political Engagement before the event is planned.
+In order to guard against any inadvertent in-kind Corporate Political Contributions, the use of corporate resources in connection with Political Activities, such as fundraising and campaigning, in those jurisdictions that allow such in-kind contributions, shall be reviewed and approved under the Political Engagement Policy.
+Any events that are Political Activities and that use corporate resources must be precleared by AEP Legal before the event is planned.
 Please note if a non-AEP entity, including any AEP PAC, utilizes any AEP space for a Political Activity event, it must pay AEP in advance for the space and any services (including food service) and goods to be provided.